Contributing To Open-Source 101

 git push -u origin working-branch-name.

-This command is telling to push
+This command tells to push

 7. Create pull request